 - Add minced garlic to the pan and cook for 1 minute.

 - Add the corn and diced tomatoes to the pan.
-Also add back in the andouille sausage and the okra.
+Also add the andouille sausage and the okra back in as well.
 Cook until everything is heated through.
 3-5 minutes.

-- Serve pipping hot and right from the pan.
+- Serve piping hot and right from the pan.